Battle of Chonan: American withdrawal

-After Martin's death, the 3rd Battalion, 34th Infantry began to buckle as increasing numbers of North Korean troops flooded into Chonan from the Northwest and eastern roads.
-The battalion suffered heavy casualties, but was saved by the continuous fire laid down by the 63rd Field Artillery Battalion.
+After Martin's death, the 3rd Battalion, 34th Infantry, began to buckle as increasing numbers of North Korean troops flooded into Chonan from the northwest and eastern roads.
+The battalion suffered heavy casualties but was saved by the continuous fire laid down by the 63rd Field Artillery Battalion.
 Between 0800 and 1000, U.S. units began a disorganized retreat from the town, many soldiers deserting their units and running from the battle.
-Wadlington, now in command of the 34th Infantry, moved 3rd Battalion to a collecting point south of the town, where 1st Battalion, 34th Infantry was holding a blocking position and had not been engaged.
-As 3rd Battalion, 34th Infantry began to pull back to rally points, 1st Battalion began to come under mortar fire from North Korean forces, but withdrew without engaging them.
+Wadlington, now in command of the 34th Infantry, moved the 3rd Battalion to a collecting point south of the town, where the 1st Battalion, 34th Infantry, was holding a blocking position and had not been engaged.
+As the 3rd Battalion, 34th Infantry, began to pull back to rally points, the 1st Battalion began to come under mortar fire from North Korean forces but withdrew without engaging them.

 As this was happening, General Dean arrived south of the town with Lieutenant General Walton Walker to observe the conflict, and the final elements of the 34th leave Chonan.
 Dean ordered the 34th Infantry Regiment to retreat to the Kum River.
-3rd Battalion, 34th Infantry, now down to 175 men, had lost two thirds of its strength in Chonan, around 350 men.
-Most of the battalion's heavy equipment including mortars and machine guns were also lost.
-The North Korean radio reported 60 Americans were taken prisoner in the town.
+3rd Battalion, 34th Infantry, now down to 175 men, had lost two-thirds of its strength in Chonan, around 350 men.
+Most of the battalion's heavy equipment, including mortars and machine guns, was also lost.
+The North Korean radio reported that 60 Americans were taken prisoner in the town.
 The regiment began its retreat in the late afternoon, with North Korean forces moving on ridges parallel to the regiment.
-Most of the battalion moved out on foot and by truck, resting on the evening of July 8 before arriving at the Kum River July 9 and setting up new defensive positions.
+Most of the battalion moved out on foot and by truck, resting on the evening of July 8 before arriving at the Kum River on July 9 and setting up new defensive positions.